sbtourist/nimrod/README.md

     [nimrod][123456789][timer][login][stop]

 Elapsed time will be computed over the provided timestamps above (in the example above, the final value will be 1).

+The Nimrod metrics server also computes and provides the following statistical information:

+* Average and variance of the elapsed time.

 # Usage (referring to the in-progress 0.3 version)